sebastianbergmann/phpunit-documentation-english/src/installation.rst

 With the exception of classes such as `PHPUnit\\Framework\\TestCase` that are part of PHPUnit's public API, all units of code bundled in PHPUnit's PHAR distribution, including all dependencies such as vendor directories, are moved to a new and distinct namespace.

-PHPUnit's PHAR distribution does not use dynamic autoloading to load the bundled units of code.
-Instead, all units of code bundled in the PHAR are loaded on startup.
+All units of code bundled in the PHAR are loaded on startup using a combination of static preloading and dynamic autoloading.

 .. _installation.phar.verification: